The Playbook on Founder Philosophy

 – Sal Khan, Founder, Khan Academy

 As a founder, you’re the chief visionary.
-Whether it’s on the agenda or not, you are always responsible for thinking strategically, both short and long term.
+Whether it’s on the agenda or not, you are always responsible for thinking strategically, both short and long-term.
 In Nietzsche’s words: “The most basic form of human stupidity is forgetting what we are trying to accomplish.”
 It’s true.
 Strategic thinking is nearly impossible when you don’t have a good sense of what you’re fighting for.
-Once you’ve done the hard work of clarifying your mission and deciding exactly who your product is for, making strategic decisions becomes more straightforward (see Chapter 9: Impact Measurement).
+Once you’ve done the hard work of clarifying your mission and deciding exactly who your product is for, making strategic decisions becomes more straightforward (see The Playbook on Impact Measurement).

 To speak in generalities, strategy tends to evolve more quickly in the tech sector than in the nonprofit sector.
 Given that your organization lies at the intersection of these two worlds, it’s up to you to determine where you fall on the spectrum.
 At Fast Forward, we have a bias towards action.
 With impact as your true north, we believe strategy can and should dynamically evolve to meet current conditions.
 We’ve seen many organizations spend years refining a strategic plan, when they could have used that precious time to learn from and serve beneficiaries.
 As the leader, the decision is yours.

 Successful founders are decisive.
 Indecision is a trait we often see in founders who fail.
 Being decisive requires clarity on your true north, which can serve as a point of reference when making any decision.
-(Note that a firm understanding of your distribution ethics will help you define your true north – see Chapter 9: Impact Measurement.)
+(Note that a firm understanding of your distribution ethics will help you define your true north – see The Playbook on Impact Measurement.)
 Being decisive also means that you’ll get things wrong.
 The ability to make new decisions based on new information is a superpower of great founders.

 The Nonprofit Strategic Plan

 A strategic plan is a more formal outline of your strategy for a program or your organization at large.
 There are plenty of resources on formal strategic planning, so research to find one that will work for you.
-At Fast Forward, we use OKRs (Objectives and Key Results – see Chapter 10: Tech Nonprofit Marketing).
+At Fast Forward, we use OKRs (Objectives and Key Results – see The Playbook on Tech Nonprofit Marketing).

 Strategic plans are helpful for things like aligning your team, keeping your board of directors in the know, and creating a framework to guide decisions about what to spend time on.
 A thoughtful nonprofit strategic plan outlines the following: